jovanbulck/thesis-src/control_flow/README.md

 SMs, as well as the dedicated scheduler stubs

-* __logs__: some dumps of some minimal test scenarios (note: the logs are structured through ANSI color escape codes to be interpreted by a terminal e.g. `cat log.txt`)
+* __logs__: some dumps of some minimal test scenarios (note: the logs are structured through ANSI color escape codes that should be interpreted by a terminal e.g. `cat log.txt`)